Harvey Weinstein Pleads Not Guilty To Additional Sexual Assault Charges

 While Weinstein left the courthouse without talking to journalists, Brafman dismissed any allegations against his client as “preposterous” and a smear campaign by “Pulitzer-driven reporters.”
 (The New York Times and the New Yorker shared a Pulitzer Prize, the highest journalistic honor, for public service for exposing Weinstein’s alleged sexual wrongdoings).

-The lawyer for the third accuser, Gloria Allred offered counter comments.
+The lawyer for the third accuser, Gloria Allred, offered counter-comments.
 She said Weinstein needs to take the stand in order to prove any sexual encounter was consensual.

-“Are you really willing to have your client face the jury?” she said after Brafman stepped down from the microphone.
+“Are you really willing to have your client face the jury?” she asked after Brafman stepped down from the microphone.
 “I doubt that you will take that risk, Mr. Brafman.”

 Allred declined to identify her client or provide any further details into her story, which, she said, will be recounted in trail.